 Hypothermia is an obvious threat during the winter, but how about summer hypothermia?
 “Hypothermia, which occurs when your body loses heat faster than it can produce it and leads to dangerously low body temperatures, is rare in the summer—but it does happen,” explains Mark Papish, MD, medical director of Emergency Medicine at MidHudson Regional Hospital.
 “It can occur with the elderly and infirmed when they are inside with the air conditioning running very cold and then become immobile.”
 But, according to Papish, those most at risk are outdoor enthusiasts who head into the elements underprepared for sudden drops in temperature.
 “It doesn’t have to be freezing.
 You can become hypothermic when temperatures drop into the 50s if you are exerting yourself, are wet, or are very dehydrated and losing a lot of heat through perspiration.
 At the first signs of hypothermia—uncontrolled shivering, confusion, and progressive weakness—outdoor adventurers should immediately head for a warm, dry environment and change out of wet clothing.

-We’ve all let ourselves become a little parched from time to time, but when true dehydration sets in our body gives us warning signs we must not ignore—including dizziness or fatigue, headaches, muscle aches, and/or dark or deep yellow urine, explains Shantala Sonnad, MD, medical director of Health Quest Urgent Care in Wappingers Falls and LaGrangeville.
+We’ve all let ourselves become a little parched from time to time, but when true dehydration sets in our body gives us warning signs we must not ignore—including dizziness or fatigue, headaches, muscle aches, and/or dark or deep yellow urine, explains Shantala Sonnad, MD, a family medicine physician at Nuvance Health in Lagrangeville.
 “A general rule to remember is to drink half of your weight in ounces every day.
 When spending time outdoors or if one is more active than usual, more water is recommended.
 And as always, women who are pregnant or breastfeeding require more fluids,” Sonnad explains.
 She adds that this is particularly important for people who work long hours or spend a great deal of time outdoors in the hot, humid weather; very young children—especially those children with diarrhea; aging adults whose bodies are less able to regulate their temperature; and people with chronic illnesses such as diabetes, heart and liver problems, and people taking certain medications.